redis-developer/redis-py-csc-demo/README.md

-# Pythin client-side caching demo
+# Python client-side caching demo

 A simple demo application that showcases client-side caching with `redis-py`.